DuneSt/MaterialDesignLite/README.md

 # Documentation

+## Version management

+This project use semantic versionning to define the releases.
+This mean that each stable release of the project will get associate a version number of the form `vX.Y.Z`.

+- **X** define the major version number
+- **Y** define the minor version number
+- **Z** define the patch version number

+When a release contains only bug fixes, the patch number increase.
+When the release contains new features backward compatibles, the minor version increase.
+When the release contains breaking changes, the major version increase.

+Thus, it should be safe to depend on a fixed major version and moving minor version of this project.

 ## Install MDL Seaside

 To install MaterialDesignLite on your Pharo image you can just execute the following script:  [Spotter Cloud Workspace Url](http://ws.stfx.eu/1JIZRQS7OI00).
 See ``ZnWorkspace`` section for installing a ZnWorkspace if you so want.